John Grenier

 John Edward Grenier (August 24, 1930 – November 6, 2007) was a figure in the 1964 presidential campaign of Barry Goldwater.
 Grenier is one of the figures credited with using the Southern Strategy in that campaign and one of the figures responsible for the rise of the Republican Party in Alabama.

 Grenier ran for the United States Senate in 1966 against John Sparkman.
-Grenier only won 39 percent of the vote but it was the highest percentage that anybody had won against Sparkman in Sparkman's Senate career.
+Grenier won 39 percent of the vote, the highest percentage that anybody had won against Sparkman in Sparkman's Senate career.

 Grenier was also involved in the campaign of Alabama Republican Guy Hunt and the controversies which followed Hunt during his term in office.

 For many years, Grenier also worked as a litigator for Lange Simpson Robinson and Somerville, one of the oldest and most distinguished law firms in Birmingham, Alabama.

 Grenier died of lung cancer on November 6, 2007, in a hospital in Houston, Texas aged 77.